15 May 2025 / in UK Blog / by Simon Reynolds

 Twitter co-founder Jack Dorsey once said that this photo “changed everything” for the social media company.
 “Suddenly the world turned its attention because we were the source of news – and it wasn’t us, it was this person in the boat using the service, which is even more amazing,” he told CNBC.

-The tweet demonstrated social media’s potential to break and shape stories.
-The news was no longer driving social media, social media was driving the news.
+The incident demonstrated social media’s potential to break and shape stories.
+News was no longer driving social media; social media was driving the news.

 Social’s trending features soon became ubiquitous, showing the most popular and talked-about topics at any given moment.
 For journalists and news organizations, this provided a real-time snapshot of what's happening worldwide (and what they should consider covering).